dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

 ![](analysis_schisto_dat_files/figure-markdown_github/unnamed-chunk-11-1.png)

-And this negative relationship is significant when We fit a logistic regression for the majority of fish dissected at approximately the same time.
+And this negative relationship is significant when we fit a logistic regression with only the majority of fish dissected at about the same time.
 Treatment effects are still non-significant, though.

 ``` r
 # just fit to fish of same age